Six Container Security Use Cases That Make ‘Secure DevOps’

 3) Effective Cloud Utilization

-A container environment helps you in efficient utilization of cloud resources and capabilities, thus providing scope for realizing key cloud benefits such as agility and cost-savings.
+A container environment helps you in the efficient utilization of cloud resources and capabilities, thus providing scope for realizing key cloud benefits such as agility and cost-savings.
 A well-orchestrated container environment drives harmony in the application infrastructure, scales services on demand, automates recovery and response, besides offering other key benefits.

 4) Realizing Microservices Potential

 The IT industry is taking a strategic shift from the Service Oriented Architecture (SOA) to agile architecture that is built around products rather than projects.
 The agile architecture or a ‘microservice architecture’ deals with application components rather than ‘application as a whole’.
-This level of decentralization creates independent entities, speeding up the app delivery cycle and making it easy to scale up on demand.
+This level of decentralization creates independent entities, speeding up the app delivery cycle and making it easy to scale upon demand.